puppetlabs/gatling-puppet-load-test/dev/README.md

 configured to point at the jenkins server.
 Puppet will be installed to manage the installation of these things.

 ## Requirements
+This guide assumes you'll be running beaker from your personal machine and you want to setup a separate machine with the dev environment.

-This guide assumes you have a centos-6 machine/VM with ssh key authentication for the root user (for `beaker`)
+You'll need a centos-6 machine/VM with ssh key authentication for the root user so that you can run beaker

 This will be your jenkins/gatling box